Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 \subsection{Organization of the paper}

-In Section \ref{Sec: Exotic B-series} we adopt an alternative point of view on the construction of expectation values of smooth functions of an It\^o diffusion, based on the It\^o-Taylor expansion.
-This prompts the introduction, in Section \ref{Sec: Graphical representation}, of exotic coloured trees as the natural class of trees used to label the contributions to the a priori formal expansion of expectations.
-In Section \ref{Sec: grafting of decorated vertices} we introduce the grafting of coloured vertices, which lifts the action of the generator of the Feller semigroup to exotic coloured trees.
-In Section \ref{Sec: exotic s-series} we recall the notion of natural growth and we adapt it to the present case.
-We address the problem of counting the number of trees that one obtains from subsequently grafting vertices of type $\alpha$ and pairs of vertices of type $\beta$ sharing the same exotic decoration, to derive a generalization of the Connes-Moscovici weights.
-With this notion at hand we are able to prove an exotic B-series expansion of $\mathbb{E}^{u_0}[f(u_t)]$ in which the combinatorial part has an explicit form.
-Eventually, in Section \ref{Sec: Realization map and the Connes-Moscovici weight} we find a link between the realization map on exotic coloured trees and the combinatorial information carried by the generalized Connes-Moscovici weights, that passes through a novel characterization of the tree factorial.
+In Section \ref{Sec: Exotic B-series} we adopt provide a truncated expansion of the expectation values of smooth functions of an It\^o diffusion in terms of exotic coloured trees.
+After addressing combinatorial properties of exotic trees and, in particular, a generalization of the Connes-Moscovici weights, we represent them as exotic B-series in which the combinatorial part has an explicit form.
+Eventually we find a link between the realization map on exotic coloured trees and the combinatorial information carried by the generalized Connes-Moscovici weights, that passes through a novel characterization of the tree factorial.

 In the first part of Section \ref{Sec: MSR expectations via Feynman multi-indices} we introduce a perturbative, algebraic version of the MSR path integral.
-In Section \ref{Sec: Feynman multi-indices}, after motivating the use of Feynman multi-indices to describe the pre-Feynman diagrams that label MSR expectations, we introduce suitable tools to account for the analytic and combinatorial information that they codify.
-Section \ref{Sec: Multi-indices decomposition of expectations} is devoted to proving a major result of the paper, namely the decomposition of the MSR formula for expectations in terms of multi-indices.
+After motivating the use of Feynman multi-indices to describe the pre-Feynman diagrams that label MSR expectations, we introduce suitable tools to account for the analytic and combinatorial information that they codify.
+Then we prove one of the main results of the paper, namely the decomposition of the MSR formula for expectations in terms of multi-indices.

 Section \ref{Sec: Multi-indices exotic B-series} represents the last step of our bipartite program.
-We introduce a counting map $\Psi^\e$ which associates to any exotic tree the corresponding Feynman multi-index, as well as its dual $\Phi^\e$ that sends a multi-index into a weighted combination of the Feynman diagrams that it represents, upon connecting free legs in all possible ways.
-The Orbit-Stabilizer theorem allows us to draw a connection between $\Pi(z^\gamma)$ and $\Pi^\e(\Phi^\e(z^\gamma))$, crucial to prove Proposition \ref{Prop: main proposition}.
+After characterizing the link between exotic trees and multi-indices, we draw a connection between $\Pi(z^\gamma)$ and $\Pi^\e(\Phi^\e(z^\gamma))$, a crucial result that leads to the proof of Proposition \ref{Prop: main proposition}.